Our carbon emissions are causing anthropogenic global warming (AGW),

 life.
 40 years is 14600 days, so we steal about 15 days from the life

-of a future person every time we burn a tonne of fossil carbon.
-That
+of a future person every time we burn one

-happens every time we take an intercontinental return flight in second
+happens when we take an intercontinental return flight in second

 class.
 It's called lifetime theft.